itsjavi/itsjavi/README.md

 - 🧩 Frameworks: Symfony, React, NextJS
 - ☁️ Cloud Platforms (Serverless): Vercel, AWS
 - 🔁 Agile, with a DevOps mindset.
-- 🧱 DDD & Clean Architecture fanboy.
+- 🧱 DDD & Clean Architecture lover.
 - 🔬 I have a curious mind and I like to keep learning.
 - 🌎 Can speak in Spanish, Catalan, English, Italian and some German (pretzle, bier, danke)
 - 🐱 Hobbies include Cooking, Singing, Hiking, Paddle surf, Sci-Fi, Pokémon games and Eating